Is Baja California Sur safe? (2024)

 The majority of violence doesn’t occur in parts of Cabo frequented by tourists, as cartels don’t want to scare them away.
 Tourists in Cabo are not targets of cartel violence, but you can be affected if you happen to be at the wrong place.

-If you are staying in one of Cabo resorts or the area frequented by other travelers, and aren’t getting involved with drugs and shady people, you are not likely to be directly affected.
+If you are staying in one of Cabo resorts or the area frequented by other travelers, and aren’t getting involved with drugs and shady people, you are not likely to become a victim of a serious crime.

-If you don’t want to contribute to this statistic, simply stay away from buying any illegal substances when visiting Cabo.
+If you don’t want to contribute to this statistic, stay away from buying any illegal substances and always be aware of your surroundings when visiting Cabo.

 What is the murder rate like in Cabo?